PlatoTUE/webtech_team/readme.txt

 ## Processing
 The ai's are uploaded as .java files implementing the 's2id90_java_source_files/game/Player.java' class.
 This is then turned into an executable .jar file on the server.
-This jar file is passed to our_libary.jar (that still needs to be desinged) who runs the ai. our_libary.jar is called like: java our_libary.jar --ai uploaded_file.jar --gamestate '[[1,1,4],[0,1,5],[0,0,18]]' --turn 1 --output folder/ai_id.json --maxtime 10s
+This jar file is passed to our_libary.jar (that still needs to be designed) who runs the ai. our_libary.jar is called like: java our_libary.jar --ai uploaded_file.jar --gamestate '[[1,1,4],[0,1,5],[0,0,18]]' --turn 1 --output folder/ai_id.json --maxtime 10s
 We want to use the framework from AI to initiate the calculation and check if the resulting move is valid or not.